Personal Purpose Matters

 For example, someone who loves to speak before crowds may find writing what they’ll say to come pretty easy.
 Then, they’ll be able to stand in front of the crowd and easy sway them towards a certain belief or action.
 Others would find the task of writing a talk terrifying; giving a talk even more so.
 But, for some people speaking in front of crowds is their sweet spot.

 You can explore your purpose by examining your gifts, talents, and passions.

 As you investigate your gifts, talents, and passions, you will slowly find your personal purpose.
 This doesn’t mean your answer will all come at once.
 Todd Wilson speaks to a “spiritual fog” where followers of Jesus are called to take one step forward at a time.
 God is less interested in helping the Christian truly know their one purpose in life, and more interested in the process of developing Christians who truly trust their heavenly father.

 As you explore your purpose, keep an open mind.
 Try out different places to serve.
+Register for a class.
 You may experience some sort of “ah ha” moment, but that doesn’t always happen.
 Your job is simply to be faithful with the small pieces of purpose God lays before you.
 As you are faithful with what God gives, you will be entrusted with more.